cicciovo/homebridge-samsung-airconditioner/README.md

 #### Assign Static IP

 It is highly recommended to assign a static IP to your AC.
-If you have not done so, please do this via your home router, and restart your AC (cut off power, not via remote only) or router thereafter to make sure that your AC does have the static IP you have assigned to.
+If you have not done so, please do this via your home router, and restart your AC (cut off power, not via remote only) or router thereafter, to make sure that your AC does have the static IP you have assigned to.

 #### Get Token